bcoltman/Kphaffii_NearZero/README.md

 ## Regression model for [Rebnegger _et al_, 2023]()

 The code to run the regression model of [Rebnegger _et al_, 2023]() can be found at [RebneggerRetentostatRegression.ipynb](scripts/RebneggerRetentostatRegression.ipynb).
 The code uses functions from [RegressionFuncs.py](scripts/RegressionFuncs.py).
 The output (.csv files and plots) of the regression analysis is saved in [results/Rebnegger2023](results/Rebnegger2023).
-The same functions are used in the analysis of [Coltman _et al_, 2023](); however, the model is extended, replacing the $\mu$ - $q_{P}$ relationship and static death rate parameter, with an alternative formulation.
+The same functions are used in the analysis of [Coltman _et al_, 2023](); however, the model is extended, replacing the growth-rate:productivity relationship and static death rate parameter, with an alternative formulation.

 ## Analysis from [Coltman _et al_, 2023]()
 ### 1. Downloading and reproducing results